Open Bible Data Home About News OET Key

 AICNTFor the sun rises with its scorching heat and withers the grass; its flower falls, and its beauty perishes.
 So also will the rich man fade away in the midst of his pursuits.

 OEBAs the sun rises, and the hot wind blows, the plant withers, its flower fades, and all its beauty is gone.
-So is it with the rich.
+So it is with the rich.
 In the midst of their pursuits they will wither away.

 WEBBEFor the sun arises with the scorching wind and withers the grass; and the flower in it falls, and the beauty of its appearance perishes.
 So the rich man will also fade away in his pursuits.